 - Complete Form

-The certification form is automatically sent to the ISO registrars you chose.
-You will receive a copy of your submittal, and we retain one for our records.
-You receive a quotation within 72 hours so you may select the registrar that will best fit your unique requirements.
+- You will receive your quotation options within 72 hours so you may select the registrar that will best fit your unique requirements.

 Generally, when you sign a contract with a Registrar, it will include the Registration Audit and Surveillance Audits.
 The Registration Audit is the initial audit that will be done to see if you will achieve ISO 9001 certification.
-Once you are approved, your certificate will be valid for three years (See typical Registration Process Flowchart).
+Once you are approved, your certificate will be valid for three years (See typical Registration Process below).

 After you have your certification, the registrar will come back every 6 months or year for a Surveillance Audit to see if you are maintaining your system and continuing to meet the requirements of the standard.
 ISO 9000 registrars vary in their approach, so you will want to find out details from each registrar you are interested in.

 Your certificate will be valid for 3 years.
 After that period, your registrar will be required to do another Registration Audit to renew your certification.

 Most registrars are now offering virtual audits, provided you meet certain criteria.
 A remote audit can save time and reduce the travel costs of the registrar, so be sure to ask if your organization meets the criteria for a virtual audit.

 When to Select a Registrar

 Organizations often wait until they feel their QMS is running smoothly before they select an ISO 9001 registrar.
 However, we recommend choosing them earlier in the process.
 Why?